 Are you reacting in emotion rather than responding with thoughtfulness?

 Are you reflecting JESUS and the fruits of the spirit?

 Dear friends, our words matter.

 Either make the tree good, and his fruit good; or else make the tree corrupt, and his fruit corrupt: for the tree is known by his fruit.
 O generation of vipers, how can ye, being evil, speak good things? for out of the abundance of the heart the mouth speaketh.
 A good man out of the good treasure of the heart bringeth forth good things: and an evil man out of the evil treasure bringeth forth evil things.
 But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment.
 For by thy words thou shalt be justified, and by thy words thou shalt be condemned.
 Matthew 12: 33-37

-**I am honored to be participating in a blog hop in memory of Mandy Kelly from Worshipful Living who we lost in a tragic house fire on March 21, 2017.
+**In memory of Mandy Kelly from Worshipful Living who we lost in a tragic house fire on March 21, 2017.
 Her husband and two youngest children also died.